|

 riding the bike because they think they have flat

-softened and ride the bike anyway.
-Unfortunately, if you ride with soft
+have softened and ride the bike anyway.
+Unfortunately, if you ride

-tires, theres a risk of rim and tube or tire damage should you
+with soft tires, theres a risk of rim and tube or tire damage

-hit a pothole or rock.
-The impact compresses the tire, allowing the
+should you hit a pothole or rock.
+The impact compresses the tire,

-object to smack into the rim, possibly bending the rim and puncturing
+allowing the object to smack into the rim, possibly bending the rim

 These reasons ought to be enough to convince you that its best